 Over time, as they learn play means only good things happen, their natural play drive will come out and they'll gain confidence that playing with you is safe and fun.

 It's important to use up their energy in physical activities rather than spending the entire day lying in bed.

 10. Continue to Build Trust

 Just because you see success in helping your scared dog to become less fearful doesn't mean that you can discontinue all of your efforts.

 Doing so will likely reverse all of the positive results that your hard work with your scared dog has produced.

-Additionally, make sure to only bring well-trained, well-behaved, and respectful humans and dogs around your scared dog.
-Never let an aggressive adult, child, or dog around your fearful dog.
+Additionally, never let an aggressive adult, child, or dog play around your fearful dog.

-If you are dealing with a situation where my dog is scared of me, you can work through it.
-The following questions and answers add some insight and help summarize all of the above information.
+If you are dealing with a situation like this, the following questions and answers can help summarize all of the above information.

 To make your dog not scared of you, try to avoid eye contact, stick to glances while petting him, use treats, and be patient.